tompos2/rcno-reviews/README.txt

 * Start using WordPress' native responsive images feature with book covers
 * Fixed bugs with the display of book cover images
 * Added a filter to override the "no cover" image
-* Increased WordPress compatibility to 6.0
+* Increased WordPress version compatibility to 6.0
 * Assorted bug fixes, code cleanup and refactoring
+* Bug fixes

 = 1.61.0 =
 * Fixed a bug with how book covers are resolved